dextermarkley/drupal-automation-demo/README.md

 SETUP SCRIPT PARAMETERS

-s3_bucket - The s3 bucket to be created and cookbooks uploaded to.
-This value must match Cloudformation Parameter - S3CookbookBucket ssh_key - The ssh key pair to create in AWS.
+ssh_key - The ssh key pair to create in AWS.
 This value must match Cloudformation Parameter - SSHKey ssh_key_store - When an ssh key pair is created it will be written to this location region - The AWS region to create the desired resources